PDF is committed to using your funds efficiently to support our mission. To see how funds are spent, browse our financial information.

-James Beck, Ph.D., joined PDF as its Director of Research Programs in 2008.
-In this role, Dr. Beck oversees PDF’s research grants programs, including management of programs that support research centers, individual investigators, fellows and collaborative projects.
+James Beck, Ph.D., has led PDF's scientific affairs since he joined the organization in 2008.
+In this role, Dr. Beck oversees PDF’s research strategy and programs, including management of grants that support PDF research centers, individual investigators, fellows and collaborative projects.

-In his first few years with PDF, as part of his goal to “fund ideas with the greatest potential to propel Parkinson’s research forward and improve lives as quickly as possible” he has:
+As part of his goals to “fund ideas with the greatest potential to propel Parkinson’s research forward and improve lives as quickly as possible” he has:

-established the Conference Award, so scientists have funding to explore emerging issues in Parkinson’s therapy advancement; and
+- established PDF Conference Awards, so scientists have funding to explore emerging issues in Parkinson’s therapy advancement; and

 - instituted the inclusion of PDF Research Advocates in PDF's own scientific programs as key stakeholders in the review and decision process.